-In the remainder of this chapter, we outline some of the major findings of this research, which is now taking place in thirty-six sites in North America.
+These studies are based on a large body of NICHD research on how children learn to read.
+The intervention studies apply the findings of this research.
+If the NICHD had never funded a single study of intervention or learning disabilities, this research on normal processes of reading development would still have major policy implications for teaching children to read.
 The research that focuses on reading failure was based on earlier ongoing research-also funded in part by NICHD-that critically analyzed the nature of reading skills, how children learn to read, and the bases of reading failure (Lyon et al. 1997).
-In fact, the NICHD funds research on learning processes at all levels-cellular, experiential, neurological, and in humans and animals.
 The NICHD also funds research on many aspects of the reading process, such as eye movements in beginning and skilled readers, relationships of language and reading in nonimpaired children and adults, social and biological factors in literacy, and other areas that affect reading but do not involve disability.

 During the past thirty-three years, NICHD reading scientists have studied, at thirty-six research sites, the reading development of 34,501 children and adults, including 21,860 skilled readers and 12,641 impaired readers.
 As the titles of the selected research projects in the appendix indicate, approximately 50 percent of the current NICHD research effort in reading is devoted to research on how language, reading, and reading-related skills emerge in proficient readers; the other 50 percent addresses factors that impede the acquisition of those skills.
-As the titles of the research projects in the appendix indicate, multiple processes related to reading-phonological awareness, word recognition, reading fluency and automaticity, reading comprehension processes, and social and biological factors in literacy-are currently being addressed by the NICHD-sponsored research.
-There is also considerable research on reading and reading failure not funded by the NICHD, but our report focuses on findings obtained from NICHD research.
+As the titles of the research projects in the appendix indicate, phonological awareness, word recognition, reading fluency and automaticity, reading comprehension processes, and social and biological factors in literacy-are currently being addressed by the NICHD-sponsored research.
+Our report focuses only on findings obtained from NICHD research.